Do you like fresh squid?

 Do you have a good fishmonger?

-Then he or she might want to clean the squid for you if you really don’t feel like doing that yourself.
-Maybe the squid has already been cleaned to make it even easier for you.
+Then he or she will certainly know how to clean squid.
+Pretty sure that they will clean that squid for you if you really don’t feel like doing it yourself.
+Asking is free.
+Maybe the squid on offer has already been cleaned to make it even easier for you.

-Or you could give it a try anyway and use my step by step picture guide below to do it!
-I like to get my hands dirty and clean seafood from scratch.
-Believe it or not, it’s very relaxing!
+Or you could give it a try anyway and use my handy step by step picture guide below to do it!
+I like to get my hands dirty in the kitchen and clean seafood from scratch.
+Believe it or not, in some kind of way I find it rather relaxing.

-At least that’s what I think.
+At least that’s what I think, that it is relaxing.
 And don’t let those scary looking eyes put you off.
 You might get the feeling that they are following you everywhere in your kitchen.

 How To Clean Squid

-Squid comes in quite a few sizes from tiny to huge.
+Squid comes in quite a few sizes.
+It can go from tiny to huge.

-People usually don’t clean the tiny ones (called chopitos in Spanish) because they are way too tiny.
+People usually don’t clean the tiny baby ones (we call them chopitos in Spanish) because they are way too tiny.
 You wouldn’t have anything left anymore after cleaning them.
 And that’s why they are quite often dipped in a light batter and then deep fried.
 Any crunchy bits inside will instantly crisp up and you won’t be able to tell the difference.

 Are you looking for more squid recipe inspiration on my website here?